Psychology is the bedrock of any business.

 Which one would you go for?

-If you’re like the majority out there, you’d fall for the large ($11).
-The 50c price difference makes the large popcorn irresistible.
+If you’re like the majority out there, you’d fall for the large pack ($11).
+Only 50 cents more makes the large one irresistible.

 The medium one ($10.50) is serving as a decoy to justify the price, thereby, selling more of the large package.

-Apply this method when you price your offerings and your sales will shoot up.
+Apply this method when you price your offerings and your sales are guaranteed to shoot up.

 Wrapping It Up